jenryval/Beer-Gourmet/README.md

 ## Some Requirements Before you Drink

 The Beer-Gourmet utilize 2 APIs that provides beer selections and resturant venues.
 [Punk API](https://api.punkapi.com/) provides a list of beer groupings and [Spoonacular](https://api.spoonacular.com/) allows us to search for almost any food sides.
-There is a limit of a 150 requests per day.
+There is a limit of a 150 requests per day with the Spoonacular API.

 The application framework for this site is by [Foundation](https://get.foundation/index.html)